An experiential investigation into education, research and collaborative research/living spaces.

 The aim of the projects will be to understand the process of research, individually, with peers and through collaborative methods and how the finding may impact on the understanding and development of a project.
-From these outcomes the intention is to devise innovative schemes for our client’, the Natural History Museum, through live briefs.
+From these outcomes the intention is to devise innovative schemes for our client, the Natural History Museum, through live briefs.

 How the research is undertaken, where and with whom, is one of the questions this studio is raising.
-Within the 21st Century digital era, what is the value in providing physical space for education/research within the public domain and institutions?
+Within the twenty-first century digital era, what is the value in providing physical space for education/research within the public domain and institutions?
 How can a ‘situated’ site impact on process and practice?
 Can a shift from ‘e-mmersion’ back to ‘immersion’ within spaces that are creatively crafted to enhance, enable, inspire and perform for those who inhabit the environments?
 How can the spatial journey to and from the research space, impact on one’s outlook?
-And how can other views, vistas or paths, develop enquiry and attitude.
+And how can other views, vistas or paths, develop enquiry and attitude?
 The idea is to invent new approaches to navigating and inhabiting unpredictable topographies of research and educational process and practice.

-- The Cognitive Exchange
+- The cognitive exchange

 Creating transformative education, research and collaborated spaces/journeys based on live briefs from the Natural History Museum Education and Research departments Level 5 and 6.

-- Mnemonic Suspension
+- Mnemonic suspension

-Short stay accommodation that encourages creativity and aids reflection.
+Short-stay accommodation that encourages creativity and aids reflection.
 Communal spaces, breakout spaces and sleeping environments.

 RSA competition linked to the Studio philosophy Level 6.